yanirs/yanirseroussi.com/content/about/index.md

 As noted on [the homepage](https://yanirseroussi.com/), you should beware of self-proclaimed experts on the internet and do your own due diligence.
 I cringe putting the word _expert_ next to my name, as there's so much to know and learn, especially in a broad area like Data & AI.
 Still, underselling myself would also be silly.
 I'll let you be the judge.

-**⚡ New!** If you run a nature-positive startup, you may be interested in working with me as a fractional CDO.
+**⚡ New!** If you run a positive-impact startup, you may be interested in working with me as a fractional CDO.
 My goal is to help you scale faster by building Data & AI solutions that match your needs.
 See [slide deck](https://yanirseroussi.com/fractional-chief-data-officer/#/) for details.

 ## Obligatory self-promotional blurb